 Progress Exam "Average/Replace" Policy: (Applies to all students).
 No Progress Exam scores will be dropped for any reason.
 To alleviate the stress of potential issues that do not fall under officially-sanctioned absences, we've incorporated an "average/replace" policy (the lowest of the three progress exams will be replaced by the average of the three progress exams).
 This "average/replace" policy will help to minimize the impact of a single poor performance but it will not completely disappear.
-Example: Exam 1, 140, exam 2, 100, and Exam 3, 180.
-The average of the 3 exams is 140.
-So the lowest score of 100 will be replaced with 140.
-Another example: Exam 1, 150, Exam 2, 0 (missed), Exam 3, 180.
-Now, the average of the three exams is 110, so the 0 will be replaced with the 110.
-Please keep in mind that you MUST take all exams or its corresponding make-up.
+Example: exam 1 140, exam 2 100, exam 3 180, so average replace 140, so the 100 will be replaced with 140.
+Another example: exam 1 140, exam 2 0 (missed), exam 3 180, so average of the three exams is 106.67 so the 0 will be replaced with the 106.67.